NSS-Data-Instructional-Stuff/data-analytics/Excel/projects/traffic-accidents/README.md

 # Nashville Traffic Accidents

-Fill in your answers in the "Analysis" using formulas.
+Use formulas to answer each question.
+Fill in your answers in the "Analysis" tab.

 1. How many total accidents are contained in this dataset?

 2. What are the earliest and latest records that appear in this dataset?

-3.
-a.
+3. a.
 Create a new column to the right of the "Number of Motor Vehicles" column called "Single of Multiple".
 This column should contain "Single" if the number of vehicles is 1 and "Multiple" if it involved more than one vehicle.
 b.
 Are there any rows that involved zero vehicles?
 How many?
 Make sure that your formula accounts for these cases.
 c.
 Investigate the rows that have zero vehicles using the FILTER function in a new sheet called "Zero Car Crashes".
 What do you find?
 d.
 What percentage of crashes are single-car?

 4. How many accidents occurred which are hit and run and had at least one injury?

-5.
-a.
+5. a.
 What is the overall average number of injuries?
 b.
 Go to the "Collision Types" sheet and fill in the table to find the total number of crashes, average number of injuries, and total number of injuries per collision type.
 What do you find?

-6.
-a.
+6. a.
 Add three new columns, Month, Year, and Hour to the right of the Date and Time column.
 Use the [TEXT function](https://support.microsoft.com/en-us/office/text-function-20d5ac4d-7b94-49fd-bb38-93d29371225c) to extract out the Month, Year, and Hour from the "Date and Time" column.
 b.
 Add one more new column, Weekday, and use the WEEKDAY function to extract out the day of the week from the Date and Time column.
 Use the TEXT function in combination with the WEEKDAY function to display the result as the name of the weekday (eg. Monday).

 7. Fill in the Hour table in the Analysis spreadsheet to find the number of accidents that occurred for each hour of the day.
 Do this by writing a single formula and copying it down the table.
 Do you see anything unusual?
 What might be the explanation for this?